cobaltians/Cobalt/README.md

 This will ask if you want to create the corresponding iOS and Android projects.

-Available samples are "HelloWorld" and "Catalog".
+Available samples are for example "HelloWorld" or "Catalog".
 Read more about them [here](https://github.com/cobaltians/cobalt/wiki/Samples-list).

 ###4) Open the generated iOS or Android project and enjoy !

 Alternatively you can add Cobalt to an existing project :